Dev-Vedu/CubyRace/README.md

 # 🎮 CubyRace

 **A rage-inducing platformer that tests your patience and precision.**
-You control a small cube that must reach the end **without touching any obstacles** — one mistake sends you back to the start!
+You control a small cube that must reach the end **without touching any obstacles**
-Can you keep your cool and finish the race?

 ---